markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ## Get Git

-Our web page doesn't look like much yet, but this is still a good place to stop and take care of another important aspect when it comes to managing a project: **version control**.
+Our webpage doesn't look like much yet, but this is still a good place to stop and take care of another important aspect when it comes to managing a project: **version control**.
 Git is one option to accomplish this.
 It's a system that allows you to create save points (or in Git terms, **commits**) of your work.
 Whenever you reach a good stopping point, you can save/commit the current state of your codebase.
 This creates a nice history of changes that you can look back on and allows you to easily revert to an earlier version.

 > **On the Job:** In development, you'll hear the term **production** a lot, which refers to the live version of your app or website that users are currently using.
 Sometimes bad code makes it to production, maybe causing the entire app to freeze, and the best course of action is to immediately undo!
 With Git, an older (working) version of the codebase can be pushed to production while developers investigate what went wrong with the new version.